mtonkal/rogerslab/README.md

 ### How to Update Content

 ### Acknowledgement
-This website is built by Hyejin Im and Milan Dahal.
+This website is built and managed by Hyejin Im and Milan Dahal.

 Thanks to Nam Wook Kim for the original website templates.